ducov2-network/DucoV2/ANONYMITY_NETWORKS.md

 is made or until `arqmad` is shutdown and restarted with only public connections enabled.

-Anonymity networks can also be used with `arqma-wallet-cli` and `arqma-wallet-rpc` - the wallets will connect to a daemon through a proxy.
+Anonymity networks can also be used with `ducov2-wallet-cli` and `ducov2-wallet-rpc` - the wallets will connect to a daemon through a proxy.
 The daemon must provide a hidden service for the RPC itself, which is separate from the hidden service for P2P connections.